 An assessment by the Australian Government identified the smooth newt as having a ‘moderate’ invasive species risk, and concluded that impacts on native plants and animals were uncertain.
 However, two years after the first detection, the former Victorian Department of Environment and Primary Industries decided not to take any control action.
 Despite the modest $300,000 estimated price tag, the department conservatively considered the feasibility of eradication as ‘low-moderate’.

 This decision caused concern among local scientists, who believed that a preventative course of action should be taken to avoid another cane toad disaster.
 For the Invasive Species Council, the poor decision-making represents fundamental flaws in Australia’s national biosecurity response systems and the low priority given to stopping invasive species that harm the environment.

 With pro-bono assistance from ecological consultancy, Ecology Australia, the Invasive Species Council undertook surveys in the spring 2016 breeding season to determine if the smooth newt is persisting in Melbourne.
 Bait traps, dip netting, electrofishing and e-DNA analysis were used.
 So far, the newt has been found surviving around at least one of the previous sites and in a new nearby site.

 The data collected will help trigger a rethink on eradicating the smooth newt from Melbourne before it has time to colonise other parts of Australia.

 Our time to act is rapidly running out.

 - Author: Danielle Woodhams is a recent science graduate from La Trobe University who volunteered to survey smooth newts with the Invasive Species Council.

 - Thanks go to Ecology Australia for their highly professional pro-bono surveying and to an anonymous donor who funded the e-DNA analysis

-This article is an updated and edited version of an article that first appeared in Park Watch N0 267 December 2016 published by the Victorian National Parks Association.
+This article is an updated and edited version of an article that first appeared in Park Watch Number 267 December 2016 published by the Victorian National Parks Association.